luxzg/WSL2-fixes/networkingMode=bridged - quick setup.md

 # Starting and updating your WSL2 distro

 - In Terminal / PowerShell
-- Listing all distros
+- Listing all distros:
 `wsl --list -v`
-- Updating distros if you haven't already
+- Updating distros if you haven't already:
 `wsl --update`
-- Starting distros (eg, start Ubuntu)
+- Starting distros (eg, start Ubuntu):
 `wsl -d Ubuntu`

 # systemd setup and check
 `systemd` is default in many distributions right now, so we'd want to use that too to be as close "to the real thing" as possible.

-- From inside WSL prompt we need to configure `wsl.conf` file for `systemd` usage, so edit the file `sudo nano /etc/wsl.conf`
+- From inside WSL prompt we need to configure `wsl.conf` file for `systemd` usage, so edit the file:
+`sudo nano /etc/wsl.conf`
-- Copy paste following into the file
+- Copy paste following into the file:
 ```
 [boot]
 systemd=true
 [network]
 generateResolvConf = false
 ```
-- Exit nano editor and save the file
+- Exit nano editor and save the file:
 `CTRL+X to close, and Y to confirm save over same filename`
-- Shut down WSL instance by running these commands inside active WSL distro prompt
+- Shut down WSL instance by running these commands inside active WSL distro prompt:
 ```
 exit
 wsl --shutdown
 ```

-- Start your WSL instance again, eg.
+- Start your WSL instance again, eg.:
 `wsl -d Ubuntu`
-- We can check if systemd is working by running this in the WSL prompt:
+- We can check if `systemd` is working by running this in the WSL prompt:
 `systemctl list-unit-files --type=service`

 - Note: there have been reports that enabling systemd on existing WSL2 instance can make it stop responding altogether, but simple fix is to reboot the whole host PC, doing just WSL restart wasn't enough, but after reboot everything worked as expected